Archive for the ‘Roger Armstrong’ Category

 Rose had found the blog while searching for a copy of ‘What’cha Gonna Do’ and it’s flipside ‘Down Down’.
 She was at these sessions and as it turns out, does the lead vocal on ‘Down Down’.

 What a fantastic song, it feels very gospel, almost religious.
 Apparently getting some decent airplay on LA soul radio at the time of release, Rose hadn’t heard it for years.
-I sent her an mp3 of the track, and we plan to talk, later today in fact (how’s that for a coincidence).
+I sent her an mp3 of the track, and we plan to talk, later today in fact.
+How’s that for a coincidence?
 She has kindly promised to share many details about the period, lineup, various sessions and her infamous trip to the UK when they shared a tour with The Rolling Stones.
-Pat never came back – but instead became PP Arnold, signed to Immediate and had a decent run of UK hits.
-Rose also hung around London long enough to contribute some vocals on various Immediate singles – so stay tuned for those upcoming details.
+Pat never came back, but instead became P. P. Arnold, signed to Immediate and had a decent run of UK hits.
+Rose also hung around London long enough to contribute some vocals on various Immediate singles as well.

 Meanwhile, here’s ‘Down Down’, with Rose and The Ikettes.